What Is Music Theory?

 This will be achieved in several ways.
 This course is more technical than a standard "music appreciation course," although it will not achieve the fluency of an undergraduate theory track.
 Rather, the course provides a look into what students will continue to learn in their collegiate music journeys, including:

 1) Rudiments: intervals, scales, keys

 3) Larger forms (binary, ternary, sonata, etc.)

-2) and 3), in particular, focus on the "big picture," and opens up the chance for students to appreciate the structure of masterworks by different composers, each of which will be discussed in sequence (e.g., Bach, Beethoven, Brahms).
+Two and three, in particular, focus on the "big picture," and open up the chance for students to appreciate the structure of masterworks by different composers, each of which will be discussed in sequence (e.g., Bach, Beethoven, Brahms).
 The approach is highly intuitive, and taps into instincts that we already possess.

 The course will combine recordings, live performances by the instructor, and, ideally, instrumental demonstrations by the students.

 Pre-requisite: proficient ability to read treble and bass clef.